-The literature on effective schools emphasizes the importance of a quality teaching force in improving educational outcomes for students (Brewer 1993; Mortimore 1993; Sammons, Hillman, and Mortimore 1995; Taylor et al. 2000).
+The literature on effective schools emphasizes the importance of a quality teaching force in improving educational outcomes for students (Brewer 1993; Mortimore 1993; Sammons, Hillman, and Mortimore 1995; Taylor, Pearson, Clark, and Walpole 2000).
 The effect of teachers on student achievement is particularly well established (Nye, Konstantopoulos, and Hedges 2004; Rivkin, Hanushek, and Kain 2005; Rockoff 2004).
 However, teachers are not randomly assigned to schools or students.
-Many prior studies have documented the ways in which the teacher labor market works to disadvantage urban schools (Boyd et al. 2005a; Hanushek, Kain, and Rivkin 2004; Lankford, Loeb, and Wyckoff 2002).
-These schools often face difficulty attracting and retaining effective teachers (Ferguson 1998; Krei 1998; Lankford et al. 2002).
-Between-school sorting disadvantages schools with high concentrations of lowincome, minority, and low-achieving students.
-Students from such backgrounds are less likely to be exposed to experienced and highly qualified teachers compared with their more advantaged counterparts attending other schools.
+Many prior studies have documented the ways in which the teacher labor market works to disadvantage urban schools (Boyd, Lankford, Loeb, and Wyckoff 2005a; Hanushek, Kain, and Rivkin 2004; Lankford, Loeb, and Wyckoff 2002).
+These schools often face difficulty attracting and retaining effective teachers (Ferguson 1998; Krei 1998; Lankford, Loeb, and Wyckoff 2002).
+Between-school sorting disadvantages schools with high concentrations of low-income, minority, and low-achieving students.
+Students from such backgrounds are less likely to be exposed to experienced and highly qualified teachers compared to their more advantaged counterparts attending other schools.

 Less clear from prior research is the extent to which the systematic matching of teachers to students also occurs within schools.
 In this paper we present a comprehensive analysis of teacher assignments in a large urban school district.
-We examine the relationships between teacher characteristics and classroom assignments and whether schoollevel factors moderate these associations.
-Our analyses focus on differences in classroom assignments

-1Stanford University, CA, USA 2World Bank, Washington, DC, USA among teachers who teach the same grade in the same school in a given year.
-We find that minority teachers and female teachers are assigned lower achieving students than are their white and male colleagues at their school.
+We examine the relationships between teacher characteristics and classroom assignments and whether school-level factors moderate these associations.
+Our analyses focus on differences in classroom assignments among teachers who teach the same grade in the same school in a given year.
+We find that minority teachers and female teachers are assigned lower achieving students than their white and male colleagues at their school.
 Most of these differences are driven by the propensity to assign minority and poor students to minority teachers and by the fact that female teachers are more likely than male teachers to teach special education students.
-Years of teaching experience, particularly years of experience at a teacher's current school, also is positively related to the average prior achievement of students in a teacher's class-both within schools and within teachers, and teachers who have held leadership positions or who attended more selective undergraduate institutions are assigned higher achieving students than are their colleagues.
+Years of teaching experience, particularly years of experience at a teacher's current school, also is positively related to the average prior achievement of students in a teacher's class-both within schools and within teachers; and teachers who have held leadership positions or who attended more selective undergraduate institutions are assigned higher achieving students than their colleagues.